yangymargaret/REUNION/README.md

 - --input_dir

-  the directory where the ATAC-seq and RNA-seq data of the single cells, or the ATAC-seq and RNA-seq normalized read count matrices of the metacells are saved, default = '.'
+  the directory where the ATAC-seq and RNA-seq normalized read count matrices of the metacells are saved, default = '.'

   The default parameter represents the data are saved in the same directory of the code.
 Please change this parameter to the directory of the data.

-  Please name the ATAC-seq and RNA-seq data of the single cells or metacells in the following format:
+  Please name the ATAC-seq and RNA-seq data of the metacells in the following format:

-  single cells: atac_$data_file_type.extension, rna_$data_file_type.extension;
+  ATAC-seq data: atac_meta_$data_file_type.extension;

-  metacells: atac_meta_$data_file_type.extension, rna_meta_$data_file_type.extension;
+  RNA-seq data: rna_meta_$data_file_type.extension;

   $data_file_type was specified using the 'data_file_type' parameter. 'extension' represents the file format.